akai10tsuki/mkvbatchmultiplex/README.rst

 **mkvmerge** and **mkvtoolnix-gui** are part of the MKVToolNix_ set of tools to work with Matroska_ media container files.

-Works with either Windows (cmd.exe) or Linux/unix shells (bash, zsh, etc.)
+Works with Windows (cmd.exe) or Linux/unix shells (bash, zsh, etc.)

 Installation
 ============